 As well as the Scottish Government, the organisations processing your information in relation to Help to Buy (Scotland) are Link Homes Ltd, Highland Residential, Grampian Housing Association Limited.
 The Scottish Government has contracts in place with these organisations for administering the schemes.
 Contact details for the Help to Buy administering agents can be found at https://www.mygov.scot/help-to-buy/how-to-apply/

-The organisation processing your information, on behalf of the Scottish Government, in relation to Open Market Shared Equity is Link Homes Ltd. The Scottish Government has a contract in place with Link Homes Ltd for administering this scheme.
-Contact details for the OMSE administering agent can be found at https://www.mygov.scot/open-market-shared-equity-scheme/how-to-apply/
+The organisation processing your information, on behalf of the Scottish Government, in relation to Open Market Shared Equity and the First Home Fund is Link Homes Ltd. The Scottish Government has contracts in place with Link Homes Ltd for administering these schemes.
+Contact details for this administering agent can be found at https://www.mygov.scot/open-market-shared-equity-scheme/how-to-apply/

 The Scottish Government has a contract in place with Harper Macleod LLP for provision of legal services for the shared equity schemes.
 Contact details for Harper Macleod are